Academic excellence at the heart of ESSEC

 The department regularly organizes research seminars, where leading academics are invited to present their latest research.

 The Marketing Department aims to give Essec students, wishing to concentrate in marketing, the ability to customize their curriculum.
 Students are first required to take one or two compulsory courses in order to become familiar with the basic concepts and the logical framework of marketing.
 Once students have completed these prerequisites, they can design their own marketing curriculum in order to suit their individual career plans (operational or research).
-Students can also take specialized courses in different sectors through the Department’s six chairs.
+Students can also take specialized courses in different sectors through the Department’s four chairs.

 FMCG Chair: Together let's build together tomorrow's consumption!

 The Fast Moving Consumer Goods sector is undergoing major changes: digital revolution, uberisation of business models by start-ups, power takeovers by consumers, and greater social responsibilities.
 The Chair provides students with a comprehensive understanding of the current state-of-play of the sector: its actors, its prospects and challenges ahead.
 The Chair also offers a platform for debate and exchange of opinions around a very engaged community (FMCG companies, retailers, public authorities, associations...) to build with students tomorrow's consumption: a more responsible, agile and creative consumption.